Licensing Stack

 Quick Answer

-Georgia requires roofing contractors to hold a state license.
-No state exam required.
-Application fees start at $75-$250.
-Licenses renew annual.
+Georgia requires roofing contractors to hold a roofing contractor license.
+A state exam is required.
+Application fees start at 200.
+Licenses renew 2 years.
+Bond required: 15000.
+Insurance: true.
+Governing body: Georgia State Construction Industry Licensing Board.
+Data verified 2026.

 License Requirements